 Let’s compare the pros and cons.
-The lighthouse ride has a better road surface (lighthouse great, Limantour only good).
-It’s longer—over twice as long if you start from Pt.
+Both have excellent road surfaces, resurfaced in the last couple of years (as of 2022).
+The lighthouse ride is longer—over twice as long if you start from Pt.
 Reyes Station.
 It has a lighthouse with a great little museum, historic dairy farms, a great short hike out to Chimney Rock, and world-class wildflowers in the spring.
 But, except for one small hill, it’s all small rollers through open, fairly barren country.
 Limantour is one big hill—all up, then all down.
 It’s short, but it’s enough climbing to be a workout—harder than the lighthouse ride because it has more elevation gain per mile (the lighthouse is about 3500 ft in 40 miles; Limantour is 2400 ft in 18 miles) and more steep stuff.
 The terrain is prettier and more varied than the lighthouse ride—lush woods, coastal canyons, esteros, sand dunes.
 It’s got a very nice descent on the return ride.
 It’s got a great Visitor Center (if you start at Bear Valley).
 The Visitor Center has a splendid bathroom, worth checking out even if you don’t need one.
 At the turn-around Limantour has a grand beach you can easily walk your bike to and enjoy in bare feet.
 And it’s much less crowded—whereas on the lighthouse ride you might easily see 40-50 bikes, on Limantour I saw 3.
 Likewise for car traffic.

 Time for the standard Northern California coastal weather warning.
 Do not choose your clothing according to the weather at Bear Valley Visitor Center, Pt.
 Reyes Station, or anywhere else at all inland.
 On any day of the year, the weather at the summit or the shoreline can be cold, windy, and foggy.
 Wear as much as you can comfortably, then pack at least one complete additional clothing layer.
 Take the glove liners, the leggings, and the skullcap.
 Don’t argue with me.

-After a brief spell of flat, climb for 4 miles through consistently pretty woods.
-The contour is varied and the pitches are never daunting—a lovely little climb—and you may decide at this point that you aren’t going to get in any work today.
-Fear not.
+After a brief spell of flat, climb for 4 miles through consistently gorgeous woods.
+The contour is varied and the pitches are never daunting—a lovely little climb.

 At the summit you break out into the open, the road rolls for a while, you may well hit fog, and the road may become drippy.